thameiu/hotrogue/README.md

 Then, you must keep the refresh token (given in login and register) to get access tokens, at http://localhost:3000/auth/refresh-token, but you can also login again.

-You need an access-token to start a game, toss a coin, and check your inventory (Authorization header in every case).
+You need an access token to start a game, toss a coin, and check your inventory (Authorization header in every case).

 # HOW TO PLAY